 Exhibit: An educational exhibit relating to honeybees, honeybee keeping, honeybee products or honeybee information.
 It may not exceed 30" in width, 24" deep (front to back) and 36" high.
-It may not include live bees.
+Displays must not include live bees.
 An Educational Display Exhibit Explanation Card (000-01) must be attached to each exhibit.

-Judging criteria are outlined on the 4-H Educational Poster/Display Score Sheet (40-463) available at the county Extension office or on the State 4-H website.
+Judging criteria are outlined on the 4-H Educational Poster/Display Score Sheet (214-01) available at the county Extension office or on the State 4-H website.